-- ception to Time Lived With You on page 10, and - Who was not a qualifying child of any person for 2009, and - Who had gross income of less than \$3,650 in 2009.
-If the person was permanently and totally disabled, see Exception to Gross Income Test on page 10, and - For whom you provided over half of his or her support in 2009.
+- Who was not a qualifying child of any person for 2010, and - Who had gross income of less than \$3,650 in 2010.
+If the person was permanently and totally disabled, see Exception to Gross Income Test on page 10, and - For whom you provided over half of his or her support in 2010.
 But see the exceptions for Children of Divorced or Separated Parents below, and Multiple Support Agreements and Kidnapped Child on page 10. - 1.
 Does any person meet the conditions to be your qualifying relative?